 Researchers at the Samsung AI Centre have used a special type of neural network called a Generative Adversarial Network (GAN) to map faces (even those in paintings) to moving videos.
 Given a recording of a person speaking or moving their head, the original image is mapped onto the movements in the recording using facial landmarks.
 This project distinguishes itself from other research in this area as it is able to achieve shockingly realistic video with only a single image as an input.

-video and from the University of California show the usage of regression models to decode people’s brain signals whilst watching movies.
+This video and accompanying paper from the University of California show the usage of regression models to decode people’s brain signals whilst watching movies.
 The video image below right is completely reconstructed from brain activity alone, and says a lot about what we might be able to learn about the inner workings of the brain through machine learning in the future.

-uses a type of generative neural network, trained on millions of examples of human faces, to create brand new, completely fake, images of people that have never existed.
+Thispersondoesnotexist.com uses a type of generative neural network, trained on millions of examples of human faces, to create brand new, completely fake, images of people that have never existed.
 The site, created by Uber software engineer Philip Wang, is built using a machine learning model called StyleGan2 developed by Nvidia’s research team.
 Refresh the page to see a new, never before seen image of someone that doesn’t exist!

 It’s hard to put into perspective how far machine learning, particularly deep learning, has come in the last three decades.
-The demonstration that can be seen in shows an early AI model reading characters on a piece of paper to a computer screen.
+The demonstration that can be seen in this video shows an early AI model reading characters on a piece of paper to a computer screen.
 While this may seem simplistic given the technology we have around today, the context surrounding the time period and the technology available makes it just as mind-blowing as any of the other entries on this list.

-is a tool developed to ease the tedious literature review process.
+PaperAI is a tool developed to ease the tedious literature review process.
 Instead of trawling through hundreds of academic papers for key details you can read automatic summaries created by the tool.
 If you’re only interested in the basics of what a paper proposes and the conclusions that it draws, you can tell PaperAI and it will retrieve that information automatically.

 The below recreation of Stanford University campus, in the style of Van Gogh’s Starry Night, is an example of the type of artwork created by the AI model developed by researchers at the University of Tübingen in Germany.
 Given a painting, this model is able to paint any photograph in the style of the art piece.
-For more examples, or to download and use it yourself, check out GitHub page.
+For more examples, or to download and use it yourself, check out this GitHub page.

 Machine learning and Melt Digital